mxriverlynn/backbone.picky/readme.md

 Selectable entities as mixins for Backbone.Model and Backbone.Collection!

+# DEPRECATION NOTICE

+This project is no longer maintained and no recommended for production use.

+If you need selectable Backbone models, check out [Backbone.select](https://github.com/hashchange/backbone.select).

 ## Source Code And Downloads

 You can download the raw source code from the "src"